orhanuckulac0/HappyPlacesApp/README.md

 - Update current location details
 - Swipe to edit or delete
 - Add location with google maps API autocomplete
+- Get current user location and use it as a happy place location
 - See the location on google maps

 ## Screenshots